steff393/wbec/README.md

 ## Features (as of now)
 - Works with openWB, EVCC, Solaranzeige (by emulation of parts of the go-eCharger API)
 - Support of MQTT communication to openWB
 - Support of Android App [Wallbox Steuerung](https://android.chk.digital/ecar-charger-control/)
+- RFID card reader for unlocking the wallbox only with valid card/chip (needs special HW, s.
+Wiki)
 - Prepared for supporting up to all 16 connected boxes (up to 8 openWB load points)
 - Modbus registers can be read/written via JSON web interface
 - Standby of Wallbox can be configured